 Bali 2014 - Waroeng Bernadette at Toko Madu

-As things would turn out, after I got back to the resort I went for a swim with the kids - and while getting out of the pool had a slip on the pool side and broke my right wrist.
-At first I thought it was only a sprain, but the pain got worse.
+As things would turn out after I got back to the resort I went for a swim with the kids - and while getting out of the pool had a slip on the poolside and broke my right wrist.
+At first, I thought it was only a sprain, but the pain got worse.
 We went to the Ubud clinic and the doctor suspected there was a fracture.
-Anyway they couldn't do much beside giving me some pain killers and bandage the wrist.
-Fortunately we were going back the next day and I would get it fixed back home.
+Anyway, they couldn't do much besides giving me some pain killers and bandage the wrist.
+Fortunately, we were going back the next day and I would get it fixed back home.
 Which explains the lack of pictures for the dinner.